solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 ## Tempting the dark side is

-You could get some entropy from PSNRG.
+You could get some entropy from [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
 This is what `/dev/urandom` does if entropy runs low.
 So the common wisdom of internet is to do some linux magic and sample entropy from `/dev/urandom` and push it to `/dev/random` with rngd.